groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/sign/barcode/Codabar-potx.en.md

     enable: true
     title: "About GroupDocs.Signature for .NET API"
     content: |
-        [GroupDocs.Signature for .NET](https://products.groupdocs.com/signature/net/) is a advanced .NET API to electronically sign digital documents using various signature types such as text, image, barcode, QR-code, stamp, form-field and metadata.
-Users can load, edit, validate, save, remove, preview and search digital signatures within PDF, Microsoft Word, Excel worksheets, PowerPoint presentations, Adobe Photoshop, metafiles and image file formats, with additional support for customizing signature properties as needed.
+        [GroupDocs.Signature for .NET](https://products.groupdocs.com/signature/net/) is a advanced .NET API to e-sign documents with digital signatures using many Barcode types UPCA, UPCE, EAN13, EAN14, Code39, Code39Extended, Code128, Codabar, Postnet, ISBN, ITF14 and many more.
+Users can create a Barcode signatures, download it as image and use to e-sign business contracts and official documents with adding this signature and manipulate it.
+Any Barcode signature will contains custom information to identifies the signer or authorizes the document.
+After the signing user can update, verify, remove, preview and search for the Barcodes within PDF, Microsoft Word, Excel worksheets, PowerPoint presentations, Adobe Photoshop, metafiles and image file formats, with additional support for customizing signature properties as needed.

 overview: